broxus/ledger-app-everscale/doc/api.md

 #### Description

-_This command signs a transaction message_
+_This command signs a transaction message_.
+You won't find any fees in the transaction structure because the Everscale blockchain has constant fees.

 ##### Command